jenstornell/kirby-seo/docs/CONTROLLERS.md

 Below the edit title and description you will find a small helper table if you have added a controller.

-From there you can see what the fallback will be if no title is set and what dynamic values that can be used.
+From there you can see what the fallback will be if no title is set and which dynamic values can be used.

 ### Value replacement

 If you have `product` as a key in your controller with a value, you can add {{product}} in your title and description.
 It will be replaced with the value set in your controller.

-If the value changes, it will be reflected in the title and description.
+If the value changes, this will be reflected in the title and description.